 FDA-cleared imaging platform for unruptured aneurysm visualization and measurement

-Image interpretation tools like Rapid Aneurysm are helping physicians improve patient care by supporting clinical decision-making.
+Image interpretation tools like Rapid Aneurysm are helping physicians improve patient care by supporting clinical decision-making for brain aneurysms.
 Rapid Aneurysm processes brain images and provides 3D models of the blood vessels.
-It includes tools to visualize, measure, and track aneurysms more efficiently than current methods, and helps physicians plan the treatment strategy.
-Rapid Aneurysm's measurement and visualization tools can help you understand your diagnosis, collaborate with your physician, and be informed and involved when deciding the treatment plan.
+It includes tools to visualize, measure, and track aneurysms more efficiently than current methods, and helps physicians plan the enraptured aneurysm treatment strategy.

 Learn more about brain aneurysms, symptoms, and risk factors by visiting Brain Aneurysm Foundation (bafound.org).
 You can also participate in the Brain Aneurysm Foundation's Day of Engagement on September 15, 2022, and help promote the early detection of brain aneurysms.